 Participants are provided food Friday night (Domino’s Pizza), Saturday morning, and Saturday lunch (Fazoli’s).
 Snacks and drinks are also provided.
 Appathon participants should register online by midnight Feb.
 16 to ensure full eligibility.
 Individuals may register as such and then join a team during the event “Shout Out.”

 The event is hosted by the TTU College of Media & Communication, the Edward E. Whitacre Jr. College of Engineering, and the Texas Tech Parking & Transportation Services.

 The Appathon Committee and the event hosts provide power, working space, and Wi-Fi access to the university network.
-Participants are expected to provide their own computers and appropriate design and coding software.
+It will be held at the Livermore Center in the College of Engineering room 101.
+Participants are expected to provide their own computers, power cords, and appropriate design and coding software.